Section 13 tool guide

 Move into the right paid route

-Use the Standard Section 13 route when the figure looks supportable and you want the notice, rent summary, and service record aligned.
-Use Defence when the rent may still be arguable but the tenant is likely to test it.
+Use the Supported Rent Increase Pack when the figure looks supportable and you want the notice, rent summary, and service record aligned.
+Use the Tribunal-Ready route when the rent may still be arguable but the tenant is likely to test it.

 That is the point of the free tool: it turns research into a practical next step instead of leaving you with a pile of guidance and no clear route.